D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-items.txt

 – Magic Resistance: +10%

 Special (Beast Hunter):
-– Fire Weapon: Target is drained 1 level on a failed save vs. Spell at -2
+– Hunter Tools: Target is drained 1 level on a failed save vs. Spell at -2

 Weight: 1